 In exceptional circumstances, we may look at a complaint where the internal complaints or appeals procedures have not been completed.

 For further information see 'How to make to a complaint'.

 We will acknowledge receipt of the Complaint Form.

 When we receive your form we first check to see if your complaint is something we can deal with and has been received within the timescales set out in our Rules.

 The complaint is allocated to a case-handler who will contact both parties.
 The case handler will confirm whether the complaint is eligible or not.

-We will normally send a copy of the Complaint Form and the information provided by the student to the university.
+We will normally send a copy of the Complaint Form and the information provided by the student to the provider.

-If the Complaint Form was received more than three months after the date of the Completion of Procedures Letter, then normally we will consider the complaint to be out of time, unless there are good reasons why it is late.
+If the Complaint Form was received more than 12 months after the date of the Completion of Procedures Letter (when the Letter is dated 9 July 2015 or later) or more than three months (when the Letter is dated on or before 8 July 2015), then normally we will consider the complaint to be out of time, unless there are good reasons why it is late.
 If we take on a complaint out of time, we will tell both parties why we have done so.

 If the complaint is eligible under our Rules, we will then look at the merits of the case.